 It is our experience that successful delivery of mindfulness-based facilitation requires facilitators to have a commitment to an ongoing, daily mindfulness meditation practice.
-Here are the recommended criteria for acceptance to this ME-CL1 training.
+To this end we have created recommendations for acceptance to this training.

-- Advanced degree in mental health-related field (e.g., psychology, social work or counseling) or clinician in training.
+- Advanced degree in mental health-related field (e.g., psychology, social work or counseling) or currently enrolled in graduate training toward licensure.
 It is not expected or necessary to be an eating disorders specialist.

-- Advanced degree in health care field (e.g. dietician, RN, APRN, PA, physician, psychiatrist) or clinician in training.
+- Advanced degree in health care field (e.g. dietician, RN, APRN, PA, physician, psychiatrist) or currently enrolled in graduate training toward licensure.
 Appropriate for those working with but not limited to bariatric surgeries, weigh management, diabetes, eating disorders.

-- Commitment to an ongoing meditation practice and a mindful movement practice
+- A personal commitment to an ongoing meditation practice

-- Attendance at a teacher-led silent mindfulness meditation retreat of 3-20 days or formal meditation training
+- Attendance at formal meditation retreats or formal meditation training recommended.

 Mindfulness Practice: Based upon the foundational assumption that the only true teaching of mindfulness comes out of regular and systematic personal practice, this 5-day training is steeped in mindfulness practice.
 Early morning and evening practice sessions are a crucial component of the training itself and will include a variety of mindfulness practices including sitting meditation, mindful movement, and mindful walking and body meditations.
 Selected meals will be taken in silence, some being designated as mindful eating practice sessions.
 Several evenings will include silence from the conclusion of evening practice until breakfast the next morning, and a half-day guided retreat will be provided.